xElkomy/xsshunter-dokploy/README.md

 - `randomPort`: This is a helper that will generate a random port for the template.
 - `timestamp`: This is a helper that will generate a timestamp.
 - `jwt or jwt:length`: This is a helper that will generate a jwt for the template.
+- `email`: This is a helper that will generate a random email for the template.
+- `username`: This is a helper that will generate a random username in lowercase for the template.